dyrector-io/blog/content/blog/2022-09-02-dyrector-io-internal-developer-platform-benefits/index.md

 ---

-_This blogpost was written by the team of specialists at [dyrector.io](https://dyrector.io). dyrector.io is an open source delivery platform that enables simplified app management without specialists._
+_This blogpost was written by the team of specialists at [dyrector.io](https://dyrector.io). dyrector.io is an open-source container management platform._

 **Find our project on [GitHub](https://github.com/dyrector-io/dyrectorio/).
 Read our [docs](https://docs.dyrector.io/) to learn more about our platform.
 Any contribution is welcome!**